 It is undeniable that the development of industrial sector and an increasing number of global population in recent decades have been major contributors to the staggering amount of pollutedwater and wastewater streams [1, 2].
-There are various pollutant particles contained in industrial oily wastewater including oil, dyes, heavy metals, and organic other and inorganic compounds that have been resulted in a huge amount from various manufacturing processes [3.
-4].
-Several industries such as petroleum refinery companies, cooking oil manufactures, pharmaceuticals, and cosmetic industries generate and discharge massive wastewaters into the environment threatening human health and ecosystem as they are toxic, carcinogenic, and low biodegradable in nature [5].
+There are various pollutant particles contained in industrial oily wastewater including oil, dyes, heavy metals, and other organic inorganic and compounds that have been resulted in a huge amount from various manufacturing processes [3, 4].
+Several industries such as petroleum refinery companies, cooking oil manufactures, pharmaceuticals, and cosmetic industries generate discharge massive wastewaters into the environment threatening human health and ecosystem as they are toxic, carcinogenic, and low biodegradable in nature [5].

-Carcinogenic nonand biodegradable characteristics of the wastewater refer to its difficulty to naturallv biodegrade in open environment [6-13].
-In order to mitigate the negative impacts of oily wastewater, the implementation of proper purification process known as wastewater treatment is a must.
+Carcinogenic and biodegradable characteristics of the wastewater refer to its difficulty to biodegrade 3 in naturally environment [6-13].
+In order to mitigate the negative impacts of oily wastewater, the implementation of proper purification process known as wastsvater treatment is a must.
 It will also prevent fatal environmental issues and allow water re-use [14].
-In terms of oily wastewater, the existence of oilwater emulsion is the biggest challenge as it has stable nature making it removed difficult he from to wastewater [15].
+In terms of oily wastewater, the existence of oilwater emulsion is the biggest challenge as it has stable nature making it difficult to be removed wastewater [15].
 It is classified as oil in water or complex emulsion.
-In this phase, water is the continuous phase while oil is the disperse phase and vice versa while complex emulsion comprises tiny droplets of oil suspended in bigger droplets that are suspended in a continuous phase aforementioned [16].
+In this phase, water is the continuous phase while oil is the disperse phase and vice versa while complex emulsion pmprises tiny droplets of oil suspended in bigger droplets that are suspended in a continuous phase aforementioned [16].

-To date, literature has showed several preferred methods used to treat oily wastewaters containing detrimental pollutant particles.
-They advanced oxidation processes are coagulation/flocculation, (AOPs). adsorption, biological techniques, and membrane technology [17].
+To date, literature has showed several preferred methods used to treat oilv wastewaters containing detrimental pollutant particles.
+They are advanced oxidation processes (AOPs), coagulation/flocculation, adsorption, biological techniques, and membrane technology [17].
 AOPs have a particular ability to reduce the content of different organic pollutant eliminated through mineralization process [18, 19].
 AOPs is characterized by hydroxyl radicals accountable for targeted organic pollutants removal.
 Oxidation process will transform those pollutants into water, carbon dioxide, and other harmless products [20-23].
-However. costly chemical usage, sludge generation, and by-product formation have been long concerns to this option [24].
-Biological method the existence involves of microorganisms to degrade pollutants concentration in the oily wastewater.
-Despite longer reaction time and wider treatment place needed that could be burdens of this method, it offers some advantageous points such as more environmentally friendly system and good removal efficiency [25].
-Furthermore, adsorption method is also widely applied to treat oilv wastewaters.
-In this technique, pollutant particles named sorbates are trapped on the surface or pores of adsorbents [26].
-There are various types of adsorbents such as activated carbon, metal oxide, carbon-based materials. and metal organic framework that can be applied for trapping targeted pollutants contained in contaminated water and wastewaters [7, 11, 27, 28].
-Adsorption is simple reliable with less and energy consumption even though it is considered as a compliment of other main treatment process [29].
+However, costly chemical usage, sludge generation, and by-product formation have been long concerns to this option [24].
+Biological method involves the existence microorganisms to degrade pollutants concentration in the oily wastewater.
+Despite longer reaction time and wider treatment place needed that could be burdens of this method, it offers some advantageous points such as more environmentally friendly system and removal efficiency good [25].
+Furthermore, adsorption method is also widely applied to treat In this technique, wastewaters. pollutant particles named sorbates are trapped on the surface or pores of adsorbents [26].
+There are various types of adsorbents such as activated carbon, metal oxide, carbon-based and metal materials. organic framework that can be applied for trapping targeted pollutants contained in contaminated water and wastewaters [7, 11, 27, 28].
+Adsorption is simple and reliable with less energy consumption even though it is considered as a compliment of other main treatment process [29].